Speed: The GCS ENCS Cluster

 1.7 Available Software

 There are a wide range of open-source and commercial software available and installed on “Speed.”
-This includes Abaqus [1], AllenNLP, Anaconda, ANSYS, Bazel, COMSOL, CPLEX, CUDA, Eclipse, Fluent [2], Gurobi, MATLAB [1530], OMNeT++, OpenCV, OpenFOAM, OpenMPI, OpenPMIx, ParaView, PyTorch, QEMU, R, Rust, and Singularity among others.
-Programming environments include various versions of Python, C++/Java compilers, TensorFlow, OpenGL, OpenISS, and MARF [31].
+This includes Abaqus [1], AllenNLP, Anaconda, ANSYS, Bazel, COMSOL, CPLEX, CUDA, Eclipse, Fluent [2], Gurobi, MATLAB [1529], OMNeT++, OpenCV, OpenFOAM, OpenMPI, OpenPMIx, ParaView, PyTorch, QEMU, R, Rust, and Singularity among others.
+Programming environments include various versions of Python, C++/Java compilers, TensorFlow, OpenGL, OpenISS, and MARF [30].

 In particular, there are over 2200 programs available in /encs/bin and /encs/pkg under Scientific Linux 7 (EL7).
 We are building an equivalent array of programs for the EL9 SPEED2 nodes.
 To see the packages available, run ls -al /encs/pkg/ on speed.encs.
 See a complete list in Appendix D.

 Note: We do our best to accommodate custom software requests.
-Python environments can use user-custom installs from within the scratch directory.
+Python environments can use user-custom installs from within scratch directory.

 1.8 Requesting Access